-Following the events of the last season, the DiMeo family had lost many of its senior members.
+Following the events of the final season, the DiMeo family had lost many of its senior members.
 Therefore, it is possible that Benny rose to the position of Capo.

 We can only make an educated guess using our knowledge of both the show and how Italian-American mafia families tend to operate.